The Australian Government’s position on e-cigarettes

-The Australian Government is taking an informed and considered approach to e-cigarettes and is continuing to monitor emerging evidence regarding their safety, role in smoking cessation and concerns around take-up by non-smokers.
+The Australian Government is taking an informed and considered approach to e-cigarettes and is continuing to monitor emerging evidence regarding their safety, role in smoking cessation, dual use with conventional tobacco products and concerns around take-up by non-smokers.
 The Government’s position on e-cigarettes is based on the need to consider the overall impacts that e-cigarettes pose to population health, including on non-smokers and smokers.

 The Ministerial Drug and Alcohol Forum, which includes Commonwealth and state and territory Ministers, has agreed to national guiding principles for e-cigarettes.
-The guiding principles reflect the Government’s considered approach to e-cigarettes and affirm that the current national regulatory framework remains appropriate.
-The guiding principles are available on the Department of Health's website.
+The guiding principles, which can be found on the Department of Health's website, reflect the Government’s considered approach to e-cigarettes and affirm that the current national regulatory framework remains appropriate.

 E-cigarette regulation is a shared responsibility between the Commonwealth, state and territory governments.
 The current regulatory framework draws on existing legislation and regulations that may apply to tobacco products, therapeutic goods, poisons and consumer goods.

 Unlike any e-cigarette product, all smoking cessation products lawfully available for sale in Australia have been evaluated by the Therapeutic Goods Administration (TGA) for safety and efficacy, and have been registered with the TGA.
 There are no restrictions on who might apply to the TGA.
 However, no e-cigarettes have been approved by the TGA to date.